What is CX, and why startups need to know about it

 UX and CX are different concepts with different goals.

-UX design aims at creating logical and convenient app visuals that would be pleasant to interact with.
+UX design aims to create logical and convenient app visuals that are pleasant to interact with.

 But customer experience has more interaction levels.
 It’s the tone of voice, purchases and subscriptions, and customer support.
 CX is a long-term relationship with your product, from brand recognition to deleting the app.

-Customer experience aims at increasing the users’ trust and satisfaction, improving their opinion on both your product and your company.
+Customer experience aims to increase the users’ trust and satisfaction, improving their opinion of both your product and your company.
 CX specialists look for the best communication methods by analyzing a lot of metrics.
 For example, how clients react to promotion strategies, their opinion on customer service, and the convenience of the product.

 Basically, UX is a part of CX because interaction with the product is a part of the general impression of the company.